-Lead a discussion about the fishing industry and its effects on the environment and the economy-where does it touch our lives even if we are not a coastal community?
-How can sustainable fishing practices and mitigation to climate change be a win for many, even those who are inland?
+Lead a discussion about the warming oceans and the effect on our communities.
+Where does it touch our lives even if we are not a coastal community?
+How can sustainable practices, restoration, protection, and adaptation help the collective whole as we see the devastating effect that doing nothing could have?
+What are ways that we can all be a part of the solution and bring hope?
 How does this topic affect your community directly or indirectly?